mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "

-She paused to let a wave of sorrow come and go.
+She paused to let a wave of sorrow come and go, then continued with the last part of the note.

 "